qtwi/msys-apache-drill-0.7.0/README.md

 then, open http://localhost:8047/ in your browser.

 ## troubleshooting
-hang or exception happen, restart 'sqlline' after deleting 'c:\tmp\drill' folder. some query for hive may cause an exception since hive metastore implement issue.
+if drill got hang or exception happen, restart 'sqlline' after deleting 'c:\tmp\drill' folder. some query for hive may cause an exception due to hive metastore implement issue.